List of Alcatraz escape attempts: June 11, 1962

 The official investigation by the FBI was aided by another prisoner, Allen West, who also was part of the escapees' group but was left behind.
 West was unable to fit through his hole so he had to keep chipping to break through.
-When Morris and the Anglin brothers (John & Clarence) accelerated the schedule, West desperately chipped away at the wall; however, by the time he made it through the wall, his companions were gone.
+When Morris and the Anglin brothers accelerated the schedule, West desperately chipped away at the wall; however, by the time he made it through the wall, his companions were gone.
 Hundreds of leads and theories have been pursued by the FBI and local law enforcement officials in the ensuing years, but no conclusive evidence has ever surfaced favoring the success or failure of the attempt.

 The FBI's investigation from 1962 to December 1979 was finally treated as closed.
-The official report on the escape concludes that the prisoners drowned in the cold waters of the bay while trying to reach the mainland, it being unlikely that they made it the 1.25 miles to shore due to the strong ocean currents and the cold sea water temperatures ranging between 50–55 F.
+The official report on the escape concludes that the prisoners likely drowned in the cold waters of the bay while trying to reach the mainland, it being unlikely that they made it the 1.25 miles to shore due to the strong ocean currents and the cold sea water temperatures ranging between 50–55 F.

 The U.S. Marshals Service case file remains open and active, however.
 Morris and the Anglin brothers remain on its wanted list.
-Circumstantial evidence uncovered in the early-2010s seemed to suggest that the men had survived, and that contrary to the official FBI report of the escapees' raft never being recovered and no car thefts being reported, a raft was discovered on nearby Angel Island with footprints leading away, and a car had been stolen on the night of the escape by three men, who could have been Morris and the Anglins, and that officials then engaged in a cover-up.
-Relatives of the Anglin brothers presented further circumstantial evidence in the mid-2010s in support of a longstanding rumor that the Anglin brothers had fled to Brazil following the escape; a facial recognition analysis of a photograph pro ported to be John and Clarence Anglin in Brazil in 1975, 13 years after their escape, concluded that it was not the two men.
+In 2011, circumstantial evidence uncovered from contemporaneous documents and newspapers sparked conspiracy theories that the three men may have had survived, indicating that contrary to the official FBI report of the escapees' raft never being recovered and no car thefts being reported, a raft was discovered on nearby Angel Island with footprints leading away, and a car had been reported stolen after the escape by three men, who could have been Morris and the Anglins, and that officials may have engaged in a cover-up.
+In 2015, relatives of the Anglin brothers presented further circumstantial evidence which appeared to support a longstanding rumor that the Anglin brothers had fled to South America following the escape; one notable circumstantial piece of evidence was a photograph alleged to be of John and Clarence Anglin in Brazil in 1975.

 December 16, 1962

-John Paul Scott and Darl Lee Parker were the last two prisoners to attempt to escape from Alcatraz.
+On December 16, 1962, John Paul Scott and Darl Lee Parker became the last two prisoners to attempt to escape from Alcatraz.
 Scott and Parker used a makeshift saw to cut through the bars on a kitchen window in the cell house, then ran to the edge of the island and jumped into the water.
-Parker was found alive 81 yards from the main island on the rock formation Little Alcatraz.
-Scott reached Fort Point beneath the Golden Gate Bridge, where he was found by teenagers, suffering from hypothermia and exhaustion.
+A prison launch found Parker alive 81 yards from the main island on the rock formation Little Alcatraz.
+Scott successfully swam 3 miles from Alcatraz Island and reached Fort Point beneath the Golden Gate Bridge, where he was found by teenagers, suffering from hypothermia and exhaustion.
 After recovering in Letterman General Hospital, he was returned to Alcatraz.
-It is the only proven case of an Alcatraz inmate reaching the shore by swimming.
+Scott's feat is the only proven case of an Alcatraz inmate reaching the shore by swimming.